-Composer, lyricist, and Broadway legend Stephen Sondheim was born on March 22, 1930.
-Celebrate with a look back at a few of the many iconic songs he has written in his career.
+Composer, lyricist, and Broadway legend Stephen Sondheim passed away on November 26, 2021 at the age of 91.
+Celebrate his life with a look back at a few of the many iconic songs he wrote over the course of his career.

-Though Sondheim enjoys composing music much more than writing lyrics, he came on board Arthur Laurents’ Romeo and Juliet update to write lyrics for music composed by Leonard Bernstein.
+Though Sondheim enjoyed composing music much more than writing lyrics, he came on board Arthur Laurents’ Romeo and Juliet update to write lyrics for music composed by Leonard Bernstein.
 The song “Maria” happens when Maria and Tony— sister of the leader of a Puerto Rican gang called the Sharks and a former member of a rival gang called the Jets, respectively—meet at a school dance.
 There, they exchange a few words, dance, and fall in love.

-“The problem here,” Sondheim writes in Finishing the Hat, “was how to write a love song for two people who have just met.
+“The problem here,” Sondheim wrote in Finishing the Hat, “was how to write a love song for two people who have just met.
 They have exchanged exactly 10 lines, but they have encountered each other in a surreal, dreamlike dance sequence, so that the audience believes that they have an intimate, even mystical, connection.
 Nevertheless, when the gymnasium set dissolves into the street outside Maria’s house and Tony is back in reality, he has to sing something real.”
 The only things Tony knows about Maria at this point are her name, and that she’s Puerto Rican—so, said Sondheim, the only thing he could think to make him sing rapturously about was her name.

-There was another reason for “Maria,” too: Originally, Tony had been “a blond Polish Catholic, in order to contrast him as much as possible with the Puerto Ricans,” Sondheim writes.
+There was another reason for “Maria,” too: Originally, Tony had been “a blond Polish Catholic, in order to contrast him as much as possible with the Puerto Ricans,” Sondheim wrote.
 “This gave the name ‘Maria’ a religious resonance, which I pushed with the line ‘Say it soft and it’s almost like praying.’”
 The Polish-Catholic thing was eventually dropped, though, and Sondheim laments that now, the line “makes little sense and merely contributed a kind of overall wetness to the lyric—a wetness, I regret to say, which persists throughout all the romantic lyrics in the show, but which appealed to my collaborators and which may very well have contributed to the score’s popularity.”

 2. “Rose’s Turn” // Gypsy (1959)